 Be Honest About the Condition

-Whether you are sending your camera to a store which pays for used equipment like MPB or KEH, or listing it on a marketplace like eBay, it’s really important that you are honest about what condition it is in.
+Whether you are sending your camera to a store which pays for used equipment like KEH, or listing it on a marketplace like eBay, it’s really important that you are honest about what condition it is in.

-For stores like MPB or KEH, they’re going to evaluate your gear against their criteria.
+For stores like KEH, they’re going to evaluate your gear against their criteria.
 For camera bodies, this means checking things like shutter counts and the condition of the body.
 For lenses, they’ll be checking for things like dust or fungus inside the lens, as well as any scratches.

 If you’re selling it on a marketplace like eBay, there is quite a lot of protection for the buyer should an item not match the description.